2018 Co-op Awards Winners and Finalists

 Best Paper Award Winner: Jacob Wegmann, Assistant Professor, School of Architecture, for his paper: Measuring Informal Housing Production in California Cities

-The Hamilton Book Awards finalists (in alphabetical order) are:
+The Hamilton Book Award Winners are:

 Daina Berry, Department of History and African and African Diaspora Studies, College of Liberal Arts for: The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave, in the Building of a Nation